Splinter News

-Splinter is an American left-leaning news and opinion website owned by Paste.
+Splinter is an American left-leaning news and opinion website currently owned by Paste.
 It launched in July 2017 under Univision Communications and ceased publication in November 2019 following a sale to G/O Media.
-The dormant publication was acquired by Paste in November 2023 and relaunched March 26, 2024.
+The dormant publication was acquired by Paste Media in November 2023 and relaunched March 26, 2024.
+In November 2025, Paste Media announced that Splinter would be merged into Jezebel, with a dedicated section on the latter's website.

 Content

 The site is a news and opinion website.
 According to former owner Fusion Media Group, the site's purpose is to offer a sharp point of view, amplify underrepresented voices, shine a light on systemic inequality, and skewer politicians when necessary as well as contextualize current events, challenge archaic establishments, and champion the historically oppressed.
 They are generally described as having a left-leaning editorial stance.

 History

+2013–2019

 Splinter began as the article part of the Fusion TV website in 2013.
 Univision later acquired the assets of Gizmodo Media Group which gave it a significant web presence.
 The decision was made to separate the Fusion TV channel from its news and editorial site.
 The reasoning for the change being that it would provide clarity between the news site and the cable network whose content was broadening and moving further and further away from what the site was publishing.

 On July 24, 2017, Fusion relaunched its article-based online presence under the brand Splinter while things relating to the channel itself remained at Fusion.net branded as Fusion TV.
 The article-based half of Fusion's website content switched to the fusion.kinja.com domain in May prior to the re-branding.
 Splinter began under the Gizmodo Media Group division of Univision.

 On October 10, 2019, Splinter announced it was ceasing publication, following Gizmodo Media Group's dissolution and reorganization into G/O Media.
 The staff posted the last post on November 12, 2019.
 Staff from Splinter started the independent Discourse Blog in March 2020.